Scott Rendell

-Scott David Rendell (born 21 October 1986) is an English footballer who plays as a striker for AFC Totton.
+Scott David Rendell (born 21 October 1986) is an English footballer who plays as a striker for AFC Totton, where he holds the role of player-manager.

 Career

 Early career

 Rendell was born in Ashford, Surrey, but lived in Basingstoke, Hampshire.
 He started his career with Staines Albion, where he played until the age of 16.
 After this, Rendell was signed onto the books of Aldershot Town before joining nearby Reading.
 Unable to break into the Reading first-team, he was loaned back to Aldershot, and had work experience loans at Forest Green Rovers and Hayes.

 While at Forest Green, Rendell scored the club's first ever goal as a professional side on the opening day of the 2005–06 season against Cambridge United, who he would later go on to sign for.

 Rendell had a successful spell with Crawley Town, initially on loan, before making the move permanent until the end of the 2006–07.
 He scored 11 goals in 42 league games for Crawley throughout the season.